 OPINION:

-This year, Mr. Youngkin is refusing to do the one thing that will give Mrs. Earle-Sears a chance at victory in her bid for governor of Virginia: asking Dr. Mike Wooten, chairman of the State Board of Community Colleges, to restore to the former Patrick Henry Community College the name of Patrick Henry, revolutionary patriot, Founding Father and first elected governor of Virginia .
+This year, Mr. Youngkin is refusing to do the one thing that will give Ms. Earle-Sears a chance at victory in her bid for governor of Virginia: asking Mike Wooten, chairman of the State Board for Community Colleges, to restore to the former Patrick Henry Community College the name of Patrick Henry, revolutionary patriot, Founding Father and first elected governor of Virginia.

-Why will restoring the name give Mrs. Earle-Sears a chance?
+Why will restoring the name give Ms. Earle-Sears a chance?
 It will bring President Trump to the rededication in Virginia because Patrick Henry is a favorite historical figure of the commander in chief.
-At that rededication, which will surely turn into a rally, will be former Democratic governors Robb, Wilder, Warner, Kaine, McAuliffe and Northam, all there to honor the restoration of the name of the man who gave us “Give me liberty or give me death,” leading to the founding of our nation.
+At that rededication, which will surely turn into a rally, will be former Democratic Govs.
+Chuck Robb, L. Douglas Wilder, Mark R. Warner, Tim Kaine, Terry McAuliffe and Ralph Northam, all there to honor the restoration of the name of the man who gave us “Give me liberty, or give me death,” leading to the founding of our nation.

-So Mr. Youngkin needs to have the State Board of Community Colleges — every member of which he appointed — restore the name of Patrick Henry.
+So Mr. Youngkin needs to have the State Board for Community Colleges — every member of which he appointed — restore the name of Patrick Henry.

-Or is he waiting for Sen. Warner (files on whom are about to be released by the Trump Justice Department), to hand him the Senate seat next year, like Republican Sen. John Warner did for Mark Warner in 2008?
+Or is he waiting for Mr. Warner (files on whom are about to be released by the Trump Justice Department) to hand him the Senate seat next year, like Republican Sen. John Warner did for Mark Warner in 2008?

 LIEUT.
 COL. BRADLEY G. POLLACK